-I have had an idea floating around the sketch BOOK for a while, to do a piece of work based on a melding of 2001 or Twin Peaks.
+I had an idea floating around the sketchbook for a while, to do a piece of work based on a melding of 2001 or Twin Peaks.
 I’m not sure where the idea came from other than I am a massive enthusiast for both and I was intrigued by the graphic possibilities that such a mash-up might provide.

-Then I found the excellent BOOK, ‘The Architecture of David Lynch.‘ In it author Richard Martin explores conceptual similarities between the Red ROOM and the final scenes of Kubrick’s 2001.
+Then I found the excellent book, ‘The Architecture of David Lynch.’
+In one chapter author Richard Martin explores conceptual similarities between the Red Room and the future prison scenes of Kubrick’s 2001.
 As an extreme enthusiast for both texts the suggestions Martin makes were enough for me to want to explore the idea visually, and I wondered if it could be translated into the medium of a business card?

 Similarly Kubrick and Arthur C. Clarke devised the notion of the Monolith, changing it from the pyramid transmitter of Clarkes’ original concept in his short story The Sentinel and turning it into the enigmatic design of the film, something perhaps familiar from sculpture and architecture, particularly with the Minimalist movement, and yet imbued with an otherworldly oddness perfectly appropriate for the film that he wanted to make.

 This led me to think why couldn’t the Monolith turn up in the Red Room?
-Or perhaps more correctly has it been there all along?
+Or maybe it’s been there all along?